 The chances of losing your loyal customers also tend to increase.
-Therefore, the best way out is to rely on some software solution available in the market.
+Therefore, the best way out is to rely on some software solutions available in the market.
 Some of these include ChannelAdvisor, Sellbrite, GeekSeller, and CedCommerce.

 3. Disorganized Supplier Data

 An online product catalog includes products from multiple suppliers.
 These suppliers generally transfer their product data to the merchants who, in turn, upload the product details on the platform.
 This information is generally uploaded partially by them and in a wrong format.
 All such activities, in turn, calls for a need of standardizing the product information in the required format, hence, complicating the process of e-commerce catalog management.